 The best thing you can do to prevent mites from attacking your lawn is to water it during warm, dry conditions.
 A 30-45 minute watering, once a week, is sufficient during these times.
 Pay close attention to south and west facing areas of the yard especially near evergreen trees and shrubs, and along building and slopes, as they tend to dry out much faster.

-Swingle offers organic soil enhancers, organic lawn fertilization, organic mulch and a variety of other services (like injectable pest control) to keep your yard as healthy, weed-free and safe as possible.
+Swingle Lawn and Tree Care Service offers organic soil enhancers, organic lawn fertilization, organic mulch and a variety of other services (like injectable pest control) to keep your yard as healthy, weed-free and safe as possible.

 No. There is no definitive solution to rid your property of rabbit damage.
 Repellents and traps may work for a brief period of time, but eventually become ineffective.
 The best advice is to rid your property of overgrown shrubs and ground cover as well as “hiding” spots, which provide the perfect protection and home for these furry creates.